-This can be nicely worded, sweet and mild, but it can hurt the deepest.
-Such rejections often come from companies, job interview and social circles.
+This can be nicely worded, sweet, and mild, but it can hurt the deepest.
+Such rejections often come from companies, job interviews, and social circles.

 But here’s a thing: in most cases, a nicely-worded apology means it can be a chance to try again.
 If your job rejection e-mail mentions ‘why’ you could not secure the job, it is a golden opportunity for you.
 Working on that particular front would save you from future rejections.

 Detect what needs to be improved.
 Work on that particular thing so that you do not need to encounter a similar situation for that one thing in the future ever again.
 This kind, soft and elaborative rejection is actually a blessing in disguise.
 Try to speak to them for a nice closure.
 Make an effort to know what went wrong and this is exactly how you would be able to beat your shortcomings.